Types and latest generation of driver cards (G2V2)

 Control card

-The control card is used by authorities, such as the police and the Danish Road Safety Agency, to perform inspections and ensure compliance with tachograph regulations, driving and rest time regulations and the Working Time Directive.
-This card gives the police and the Danish Road Safety Agency unlimited access to the tachograph data, even if the company has put a "lock" on their company card.
+The control card is used by the authorities, such as the police and the Danish Road Traffic Authority, to carry out inspections and ensure compliance with tachograph regulations, driving and rest time regulations and the Working Time Directive.
+This card gives the police and the Danish Road Traffic Authority unlimited access to the tachograph data, even if the company has introduced a “lock” with their company card.

 What about the new smart tachograph (G2V2) driver cards?

-Since August 21, 2023, all newly registered vehicles have been equipped with the new intelligent tachograph (G2V2).
+Since August 21, 2023, all newly registered vehicles have been equipped with the new smart tachograph (G2V2).

-Due to the limited availability of the latest smart tachographs, the European Commission has allowed EU member states to give operators until August 18, 2025 to replace their heavy vehicles registered between August 21, 2023 and December 31, 2023 with SMT2 devices.
+Due to the limited availability of the latest smart tachographs, the European Commission has allowed EU member states to grant operators until August 18, 2025, to replace their heavy vehicles registered between August 21, 2023, and December 31, 2023, with SMT2 units.

 In the following years, the older tachographs will be replaced with the new smart tachographs (G2V2).

-Currently, there are two generations of driver cards in circulation - Generation 1 (G1), which was distributed before June 2019 and does not record location data and Generation 2 (G2V1), issued since June 2019, which has allocated storage space for location data but not for reading/unreading operation data.
+Currently, there are two generations of driver cards in circulation – Generation 1 (G1), which was distributed before June 2019 and does not record position data, and Generation 2 (G2V1), issued since June 2019, which has allocated storage space for position data, but not for read/write operation data.

-The new driver card (G2V2) will also be issued together with the intelligent tachograph (G2V2).
-The old driver card will still work correctly with the new tachograph and the new card will also work with older generations of tachographs.
-This means that replacing the current driver cards is not a mandatory requirement and the tachographs do not need to be replaced immediately.
+The new driver card (G2V2) will also be issued together with the smart tachograph (G2V2).
+The old driver card will still function correctly with the new tachograph, and the new card will also work with older generation tachographs.
+This means that replacing the current driver cards is not a mandatory requirement, and the tachographs do not need to be replaced immediately.

 What's new about G2V2 driver cards?

-The new driver cards contain data on loading and unloading information, information on automatic border crossing and extended memory for data.
+The new driver cards contain data on read and write information, information on automatic border crossings, and expanded memory for data.

 The latest G2V2 driver cards have doubled storage capacity from 28 days to 56 days.

-At the same time, from the end of 2024, authorities across the EU will be able to carry out 56 days of roadside checks, instead of 28 days today.
+At the same time, from the end of 2024, authorities throughout the EU can carry out checks of 56 days during roadside inspections, instead of 28 days today.

-In principle, this allows twice as many activities within the same download period and the data will be intact.
+In principle, this allows for twice as many activities within the same download period, and the data will remain intact.
 However, the appearance of the cards is identical to the previous generation (G2V1).

-Read more about the new smart tachographs and which features will not be available initially here.
+Read more about the new smart tachographs and which functions will not be available in the beginning here.